 Unsworth LaPlante, PLLC provides assistance with both trust administration and probate.
 We represent executors, heirs, trustees, trust beneficiaries, and other interested parties who may have reason to believe the interests of the deceased are not being appropriately represented.
 If you need assistance after a death, we are here for you.
 Give us a call in Vermont at 802-879-7133 or in Albany, New York at (518) 389-6020 for personalized advice or contact us to find answers to questions including:

 - What happens during probate and trust administration in Vermont?

 - Who should consult with a lawyer about trust administration and probate?

 - How can a Vermont probate or trust administration lawyer help you?

-What Happens During Trust Administration and Probate in Vermont?
+What Happens During Trust Administration and Probate in Vermont and New York?

 During trust administration, a trustee is responsible for facilitating the transfer of assets which were held inside of a trust to the trust beneficiaries.
 The trustee is also responsible for addressing all of the legal matters associated with the trust.
 During probate, an executor is responsible for facilitating the transfer of a deceased person’s assets to heirs as well as for winding up all of the legal matters associated with the estate.

 Both probate and trust administration, therefore, involve a person in a position of responsibility taking steps to make sure the deceased person’s assets are managed appropriately and transferred to new owners.